bp7968h/bp7968h.github.io/content/implementing-binary-tree.md

 date = "2022-11-05"
 description = "Explore the fundamentals of tree data structures and their applications, with a focus on implementing binary trees in Rust.
 Perfect for those with basic Rust knowledge, this guide offers key concepts and practical tips."
 [taxonomies]
-tags = ["rust", "data-structure", "tree"]
-[extra]
-cover.image = "implementing-binary-tree/cover-image.webp"
+tags = ["rust", "data structure", "tree", "algorithm"] [extra] cover.image = "implementing-binary-tree/cover-image.webp"
 cover.alt = "Image displaying tree"
 +++

+## Overview
 Tree is one of the fundamental data structure that we come across in programming paradigm.
 They are used extensively in areas like `databases`, `compilers`, `file systems` and many more areas, providing a hierarchical structure that enables fast data access, insertion and deletion.
-In this blog, we will go through the basics of tree, dive deeper into `binary tree` (most used type of tree) and ultimately implement one using `Rust`.
+In this blog, we will go through the basics of tree, dive deeper into `binary tree` (most used type of tree) and ultimately implement `binary search tree` (one type of binary tree) using `Rust`.
 I assume you’re familiar with some basic Rust syntax but I’ll explain key concepts and share helpful tips along the way.

 ## Tree in General
 As I mentioned earlier, tree lets us represent data in hierarchical, meaning they are connected with each other.
 To visualize this, think of a real tree turned upside down, where the root starts at the top and branches out downwards as shown in the image below.